- Apr 18, 2005

 They also said my brother must either be very lucky or unlucky because the ghost hadn't been seen for over 8 years.
 Freaks me out just to write this post.

-****, shouldn't have read this post just before trying to sleep.
+****, shouldn't have read this post just before sleeping.

 My friend swears by this story, and is the sort of guy who would have previously made fun of people who would claim such a thing.